 There are two indoor gardens at Gardens by the Bay and the one I was more interested in was Cloud Forest.
 It is well-named because the entire place is cooled down to mimic tropical highlands and contains plants that you’d find up in the mountains.
 It’s freezing in there which nobody warns you about, but it’s comfortably moist after being dehydrated all the time.
-The main structure is Cloud Mountain, which features a waterfall and different levels to look out from.
+The main structure is Cloud Mountain, which features a waterfall and different levels to climb to.

 There are many other gardens in the bay, probably enough for a photographer to spend an whole day.
 The entire place is very well-maintained and must cost millions.
 I learned that Singapore is trying to green the entire country since so much is built on landfill.

 Deeper in the country you’ll find more green in Singapore Botanical Gardens.
 From its name I thought it was another artificial garden, but this one’s a big park!
 It reminded me of Central Park in New York.
 There were a lot of people walking their puppies and it was absolutely stunning in the sunset.
 I wanted to visit the orchids section since Singapore seems to be famous for orchids, but the park was too big to walk across!